Quantum clocks are more precise than classical ones: Modelling clocks

-Assuming that the energy that drives the clock's evolution is finite, we may additionally assume that the clock's state changes at a finite speed.
+Assuming that the energy that drives the clockwork's evolution is finite, we may additionally assume that the clockwork's state changes at a finite speed.
 This means that the function $\Delta \mapsto \smash{\cM_{C \to C}^{\Delta}}$ is continuous.
 But, using Eqs.~\eqref{eq_identity} and~\eqref{eq_composition}, this is in turn equivalent to the requirement that

 which may be regarded as a strengthening of Eq.~\eqref{eq_identity}. \Mspace